mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Part-1.md

 9. Humans and Reality interact with each other over the S&D Field.
 Same as 5.
 Not really an assumption so much as a fact.

-10. The base measurements for Humans, Reality, and Time are the smallest possible measurements Same as 5 and 9.
+10. The base measurements for Time & Reality are the smallest possible measurements Same as 5 and 9.
 This is more of a fact.

 This concludes the assumptions and so we can move on to proofs.